Skip to content

 “Olympic values are our values,” he insisted.
 “They are threatened, called into question by many today, so it’s the best moment to defend them.”

 After seven years of preparation, the fruits of Macron’s urgent sports diplomacy have blossomed across France.
-Vertiginous stands tilt down to the Place de la Concorde in the heart of Paris, which will host competitive skateboarding, 3×3 basketball, BMX freestyle and, new to the games, breakdancing.
+Vertiginous stands tilt down to the Place de la Concorde in the heart of Paris, which will host competitive skateboarding, 3×3 basketball, BMX freestyle and, new to the Games, breakdancing.
 Versailles will have the modern Pentathlon, the beach volleyballers will play in front of the Eiffel Tower, and surfers will compete on the other side of the world, in the waters of French Polynesia.

-The games’ opening ceremony will not be confined to a stadium, but take place in a parade along the Seine, security permitting, visible to vast crowds gathered along the banks.
+The Games’ opening ceremony will not be confined to a stadium, but take place in a parade along the Seine, security permitting, visible to vast crowds gathered along the banks.

 To win an Olympic Games for any politician is a coup.
 But the way Macron did it encapsulated his style: personal, relentless, strategic, disregarding convention, and with the gut of a Vegas high roller.
 The event will be the high point so far of Macron’s turbulent, transformative presidency: an opportunity to show off the France he has molded over the past seven years.
 But given France’s current state of political discord, it is also a time when the world will scrutinize a country going through an existential moment.

 Paris under Macron is a changed city.
 After Brexit, global banks moved key people and functions to Paris, often after Macron personally pitched their CEOs in fluent English.
 The tech scene, once moribund, is now the most vibrant in Europe, outpacing even London in terms of investment.
-The graduates of France’s elite science and engineering schools are attracting funding from Asia and Silicon Valley to their start-ups, many in AI.
+The graduates of France’s elite science and engineering schools are attracting funding from Asia and Silicon Valley to their startups, many in AI.
 Young people from all over Europe are riding bikes and bringing new life to once scruffy parts of the city.

 But every gambler must take his losses, and Macron took a bath when the far-right National Rally party surged in European elections in June and he called a snap parliamentary election.
 He said he wanted the French to “clarify” the political situation.
 What did they actually want?
 Had the National Rally won an absolute majority in parliament, as seemed very possible, Macron would have gone down as the president who ushered the far right into government.